resheku/my-awesome/README.md

 - [apache/druid](https://github.com/apache/druid) - Apache Druid: a high performance real-time analytics database.
 - [apache/zeppelin](https://github.com/apache/zeppelin) - Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.
 - [apple/pkl](https://github.com/apple/pkl) - A configuration as code language with rich validation and tooling.
-- [cryptomator/cryptomator](https://github.com/cryptomator/cryptomator) - Multi-platform transparent client-side encryption of your files in the cloud
+- [cryptomator/cryptomator](https://github.com/cryptomator/cryptomator) - Cryptomator for Windows, macOS, and Linux: Secure client-side encryption for your cloud storage, ensuring privacy and control over your data.
 - [debezium/debezium](https://github.com/debezium/debezium) - Change data capture for a variety of databases.
 Please log issues at https://issues.redhat.com/browse/DBZ.
 - [hazelcast/hazelcast](https://github.com/hazelcast/hazelcast) - Hazelcast is a unified real-time data platform combining stream processing with a fast data store, allowing customers to act instantly on data-in-motion for real-time insights.
 - [kdn251/interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.